Filk/Veaper/README.txt

 VEAPER

-Convert a AAF Resolve Da Vinci to a Reaper Project.
+Convert a AAF Resolve Da Vinci to a Reaper Project

-Download the compiled apps or download the source code.
+Check the Releases page on this repository to download the app for Mac or Windows.

+---
 for a step-by-step tutorial on what to do in Resolve Da Vinci: http://filipelopes.net/veaper